Manuscript accepted on : 25-12-2023

 As a model organism, zebrafish (Danio rerio) are frequently utilized in scientific research because of their genetic similarity to humans, rapid reproduction, and transparent embryos that make it simple to see internal organs.
 They are accommodative in researching the toxic effects of various substances, such as pharmaceutical compounds and environmental pollutants.

-Most research has concentrated on the impacts of graphene-based materials on zebrafish’s embryonic and larval stages, so there are few toxicology studies involving adult zebrafish and rGO.
+Most of the research has been concentrated on the impacts of graphene-based materials on zebrafish’s embryonic and larval stages, so there are few toxicology studies involving adult zebrafish and rGO.
 According to Pratima et al.,43, rGO toxicity significantly impaired behavioural responses and disturbed antioxidant levels.
 In addition, zebrafish exposed to a sub-lethal dose of rGO (10 mg/L) experienced oxidative stress, metabolic abnormalities, and immune responses.

 This study examined the potential ameliorative effects of rutin against the sublethal dose (10 mg/L) of rGO-induced toxicity in adult zebrafish.
 To assess the protective impact of rutin, zebrafish were treated with various concentrations of rutin (50 mg/L, 100 mg/L, and 200 mg/L) over 14 days, while rGO was administered during the same timeframe.
 The fish underwent various behavioural, biochemical, and histological examinations following the study period.